uwctri/AddValidationTypes/README.md

 ## Considered

 * Allow users to add regex via an action tag.
 If this is added it would mean that the project would need to be enabled on individual projects.
+* Create a "Regex Repo" that lists Validation Types that users may want
+  * Number List
+  * Integer List
+  * Example email from specific or list of domain(s)
+  * Various barcode standards
+  * URL
+  * IP/MAC address
+  * File path